jbush001/NyuziProcessor/tools/simulator/README.md

 are produced by the Verilog model) and verifies they are correct given the program.
 - debug - Allows single step, breakpoints, etc.
 - gui - (Mac only) Pops up a window that displays the live contents of the framebuffer
-- gdb - (experimental) Allow a debugger to attach with remote GDB protocol
+- gdb - (in development) Allow a debugger to attach with remote GDB protocol
 - &lt;default&gt; Normal mode runs on the command line.

 The simulator expects a memory image as input, encoded in hexadecimal in a format that is